What is TKT?

 test but you can also prepare yourself through your own reading and study, if

-TKT has four core modules.
+TKT has three core modules.
 These can be taken together in one exam session

 or separately, in any order, over three sessions.
 Modules 1, 2 & 3 consist of a test